moderndatacompany/dataos.info/docs/resources/lens/index.md

 - **Code Modularity:** Lens supports modular code structures, simplifying the maintenance of extensive models, particularly when dealing with entities, dimensions, and measures.
 This modularity enables efficient development and management, allowing teams to navigate large codebases with reduced complexity.

-- **YAML Template Generation:** Lens offers a tailored YAML template generator through its VS Code plugin, streamlining the creation of Lens YAML files.
-This feature reduces manual effort, ensuring consistency across models and speeding up the setup process, offering an efficient way to generate tables, views, dimensions, measures, joins, and segments.
-For detailed steps on installing and using the Lens VS Code extension, visit the [Lens VS Code Extension Guide](/resources/lens/installing_prerequisites/#lens2-vs-code-extension).
+- **Structured YAML Templates:** Lens provides standardized, easy-to-customize YAML templates.
+These templates streamline the creation of Lens YAML files, ensuring consistency across models and reducing manual effort.
+They offer an efficient way to define tables, views, dimensions, measures, joins, and segments, allowing you to quickly set up and modify your data models with minimal hassle.

-- **Real-time Verification and Validation:** Lens features a local development environment that supports real-time inspection and validation of models.
+- **Local Development Environment for Model Inspection and Validation:** Lens features a local development environment that supports real-time inspection and validation of models.
 This minimizes delays caused by SQL syntax errors, and the inclusion of a web app for model inspection allows issues to be identified and resolved before deployment.

 - **Segments:** [Segments](/resources/lens/working_with_segments/) are predefined filters that enable the definition of complex filtering logic in SQL.
 They allow you to create specific subsets of data, such as users from a particular city, which can be reused across different queries and reports.
 This feature helps streamline the data exploration process by simplifying the creation of reusable filters.